arnovb-github/PoshCommence/docs/Open-CmcView.md

 ## PARAMETERS

 ### -NewCopy
-Opens a copy of the view if it was already opened.
+Opens a copy of the view even if it was already opened.

 ```yaml
 Type: SwitchParameter